-Global sales of Keytruda, an anti-PD-1 (programmed death receptor-1) therapy, were \$584 million in the first quarter of 2017 compared with \$249 million in the first quarter of 2016 driven by volume growth in all markets, particularly in the United States, as the Company continues to launch Keytruda with new indications.
+Global sales of Keytruda, an anti-PD-1 (programmed death receptor-1) therapy, were \$881 million in the second quarter of 2017 compared with \$314 million in the second quarter of 2016 and were \$1.5 billion in the first six months of 2017 compared with \$563 million in the first six months of 2016.
+Sales growth in both periods was driven by volume growth in all markets, particularly in the United States, as the Company continues to launch Keytruda with new indications.
+Sales in the United States continue to build across the multiple approved indications, in particular for the treatment of non-small-cell lung cancer (NSCLC).
+During the second quarter of 2017, Keytruda received four new indications in the United Sates and an additional indication in Europe.

-In October 2016, Merck announced that the FDA approved Keytruda for the first-line treatment of patients with non-small-cell lung cancer (NSCLC) whose tumors have high PD-L1 expression (tumor proportion score [TPS] of 50% or more) as determined by an FDA-approved test, with no EGFR or ALK genomic tumor aberrations.
-With this new indication, Keytruda is now the only anti-PD-1 therapy to be approved in the first-line treatment setting for these patients.
-In addition, the FDA approved a labeling update to include data from KEYNOTE-010 in the second-line or greater treatment setting for patients with metastatic NSCLC whose tumors express PD-L1 (TPS of 1% or more) as determined by an FDA-approved test, with disease progression on or after platinum-containing chemotherapy.
+In May 2017, the FDA approved Keytruda in combination with pemetrexed and carboplatin, a commonly used chemotherapy regimen, for the first-line treatment of metastatic nonsquamous NSCLC, irrespective of PD-L1 expression.
+The National Cancer Care Network also recommended the combination for treatment of patients with metastatic nonsquamous NSCLC.
+Keytruda is the only anti-PD-1 approved in the first-line setting as both monotherapy and combination therapy for appropriate patients with metastatic NSCLC.
+In October 2016, Keytruda was approved by the FDA as monotherapy in the first-line setting for patients with metastatic NSCLC whose tumors have high PD-L1 expression (tumor proportion score [TPS] of ≥50%) as determined by an FDA-approved test, with no EGFR or ALK genomic tumor aberrations.
+Keytruda as monotherapy is also indicated for the second-line or greater treatment setting for patients with metastatic NSCLC whose tumors express PD-L1 (TPS ≥1%) as determined by an FDA-approved test, with disease progression on or after platinum-containing chemotherapy.
 Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving Keytruda.
 In December 2016, Keytruda was approved in Japan for the treatment of certain patients with PD-L1-positive unresectable advanced/recurrent NSCLC in the first- and second-line treatment settings.
 Additionally, in January 2017, the EC approved Keytruda for the first-line treatment of metastatic NSCLC in adults whose tumors have high PD-L1 expression (TPS of 50% or more) with no EGFR or ALK positive tumor mutations.